View Peter NELMES's Notice on stamfordmercury.co.uk and share memories

 |

-Peter Charles Passed away on 20th February 2020 aged 76 years.
+Passed away on 20th February 2020 aged 76 years.
 He will be sadly and greatly missed by all his family, and friends.
-The service of thanksgiving will take place on Thursday 2nd April 2020 at 1.30pm at St Mary the Virgin Church Ketton.
-Family flowers only please.
-Donations if desired for Lincolnshire Music Services- Services for Schools may be made c/o Andrew Woodhouse Independent Funeral Services, Sandon Barn, Casterton Road Stamford PE9 4BP Tel: 01780 751719
+Service of Thanksgiving at St Mary the Virgin Church Ketton on 2nd April 2020 at 1.30pm, has been postponed due to the ongoing COVID 19 Restrictions.
+The service of thanksgiving will be arranged and advertised for a future date.
+Donations if desired for Lincolnshire Music Services-Services for Schools may be made c/o Andrew Woodhouse Independent Funeral Services, Sandon Barn, Casterton Road, Stamford PE9 4BP Tel: 01780 751719

 Published in Stamford Mercury on Mar.
 20, 2020